waynodiablo/Oystercard/pills/clojure.md

 In addition to compiling Clojure code, Leiningen functions a lot like bundler does for Ruby.
 It manages a project's dependencies and we'll be using it a lot.

+Run `lein` on the command line.
+You may be propmted to install a **JDK**.
+JDK stands for Java Development Kit - it's the collection of tools that enable your computer to compile Java bytecode.
+Leiningen makes use of these behind the scenes.

 ### Install a JDK

 Clojure runs on the Java Virtual Machine (JVM).
 In order to compile Clojure code you'll need a working JDK.